The Circular Economy

 The Circular Economy Programme vision is for an Ireland where the Circular Economy ensures that everyone uses less resources and prevents waste to achieve sustainable economic growth.

-Circular Economy FAQs
+FAQs on Circular Economy

 Some of the frequently asked questions we receive about the Circular Economy and their answers